 Choose the right time to visit – This website has ranked the best weeks of the year to visit Disney.
 You can also use the app above to decide which park is least busy on which days.

-Plan your essential rides – Before you get to Disney decide which rides are must-dos for you.
+Plan your essential rides – Before you arrive decide on your Disney World must do rides.
 Make sure you know which ones have the longest queues (use the above app).

 Arrive just before park opening – Our biggest tip of all is to arrive early.
 We visited Magic Kingdom twice the week after Easter and for the first few hours of the day there were no crowds and we walked straight on the big rides without queuing.
 It’s a wonderful experience.
 Arrive at least 30 minutes early for Magic Kingdom as you need to take a monorail or ferry from the parking to the entrance.